m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 **NB**: Note that multiple threads cannot access the mutex concurrently, as this defeats the point of the mutex.
 But, after each thread accesses the mutex in turn, all readers can read from the shared state concurrently.
 This is why a mutex over the shared state itself was not sufficient: concurrent reads would not have been possible.

-Even though we call `broadcast` before `signal` we don’t really have control over whether a waiting reader or writer will be woken up first.
+Even though we call `broadcast` before `signal` we don't really have control over whether a waiting reader or writer will be woken up first.
 That decision is left up to the thread scheduler, into which we do not usually have insight.

 ## Critical Section Structure
 If we consider the reading and writing of the data to be the protected operations of the above application, then those sections of code are really the critical sections of our application, even though the exist outside of a mutex block.